dannykennedy/graphsby/_items/post-annkruglak-intend.md

 **DNJ:** How have you used this technique yourself?

 **ASK:** Until a year ago, I used it informally and intuitively from time to time.
 I hadn't really created a technique, but I'd often go to bed asking for clarity on some topic.
 Then one night a year ago, I went to bed asking my dreams to tell me how to be of service.
 Bam, I was awakened at 2:00a.m. with the clear instruction: "Create a multimedia software program to teach people about dreams and let them do dreamwork and journaling online.
 Get up.
 Do it now!"
 I pulled the covers over my head, but my mind kept on me until I got up and prototyped the project.
 By morning I had the basic design of [Interactive Dreaming](https://web.archive.org/web/20030125195431/http://www.dreamcd.com/), as I eventually called it.
-But the fascinating thing was that for the next year, I went to bed every night with a question or problem to solve .,, about developing the project.
+But the fascinating thing was that for the next year, I went to bed every night with a question or problem to solve about developing the project.
 And I every single night had a dream or awoke with a knowing of the answer.
-They were all kinds of questions, from content, to what graphics to use, to how to package it, to· programming problems.
+They were all kinds of questions, from content, to what graphics to use, to how to package it, to programming problems.
 I was amazed.
 I still am.

 <img src="../images/post-bcpov9grditd-1.gif" width="400" height="auto" alt="Interactive Dreaming CD box"/>
 <!--nopreview--><div class="caption"><a href="https://web.archive.org/web/20030207040310/http://www.dreamcd.com/gtmenu.htm" target="_blank">Main menu</a> of Interactive Dreaming</div><!--/nopreview-->